yamin8000/TwitterScrapper/README.md

 # TwitterScrapper (WIP)

 Twitter Scrapper is a simple CLI tool for scrapping Tweets from Nitter instances.
-This project has no affiliation to Twitter or Nitter whatsoever.
+This project has no affiliation to Elon Musk's Twitter or Nitter whatsoever.

 | Icon |                Item                 |
 |:----:|:-----------------------------------:|